Other health problems

 Causes and risk factors associated with gastritis

-In general, symptoms of acute gastritis are related to inadequate eating habits, such as the unhealthy diets, the consumption of toxic substances (insecticides, medicines, toxic plants, cleaning products, pesticides, etc.), and faeces.
-The excessive consumption of food, the formation of hairballs and intake of foreign bodies (plastics, toys, etc.)can present a serious risk to proper functioning of the digestive tract of felines.
+In general, symptoms of acute gastritis are related to inadequate eating habits, such as unhealthy diets, consumption of toxic substances (insecticides, medicines, toxic plants, cleaning products, pesticides, etc.), and feces.
+The excessive consumption of food, the formation of hairballs, and intake of foreign bodies (plastics, toys, etc.) can present a serious risk to proper functioning of the digestive tract of felines.

-However, gastritis can also appear as a symptom of other underlying pathologies, such as bacterial or viral infections, kidney or liver problems, food allergies and cancer.
+Moreover, gastritis can also appear as a symptom of other underlying pathologies, such as bacterial or viral infections, kidney or liver problems, food allergies, and cancer.
 Intestinal parasites can also cause severe inflammation in the intestinal mucosa.

-Felines that maintain an unbalanced diet based on low-quality feed, prohibited consumption of inappropriate foods (such as spicy, greasy or spicy foods), are more vulnerable to gastrointestinal pathologies.
-In addition, stress appears as an common risk factor of gastritis, as well as the excessive consumption of antibiotics.
+Felines that maintain an unbalanced diet based on low-quality feed or consume inappropriate foods (such as spicy, greasy, or highly flavored items) are more vulnerable to gastrointestinal pathologies.
+Additionally, stress appears as a common risk factor for gastritis, as well as the excessive consumption of antibiotics.

 When not treated quickly and adequately, inflammation in the gastric mucosa can worsen, giving rise to chronic gastritis.
-In these pictures, we can observe damages not only to the stomach, but also to the bacterial flora of the intestine.
+In these cases, we can observe damage not only to the stomach but also to the bacterial flora of the intestine.
+Chronic inflammation may lead to more severe health concerns over time, which emphasizes the importance of early intervention and proper dietary management.

 Symptoms of gastritis in cats